-Part of our school improvement plan is school safety, especially when it involves our students and staff.
+School safety is paramount to a quality education, especially when it involves our students and staff.
 To this end, access controls are installed at the front doors, the back doors, and the loading dock.

-Doors will be LOCKED during the school day except for:
+Doors are LOCKED during the school day.